ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### On Acronyms at Work

 Every organization has its own distinct culture, and its own style of internal and external communications.
-One of a leader s key responsibilities is to make sure that culture always supports the goals of the organization rather than impeding them.
+One of a leader's key responsibilities is to make sure that culture always supports the goals of the organization rather than impeding them.

 One element of the internal culture of technical organization that tends to get out of hand is the generation of made-up acronyms that can multiply over time and obscure and overcomplicate the communication they were intended to streamline. is may seem like a minor annoyance, but it's symptomatic of poor communications strategy that can spiral out of control, particularly as it can place barriers between those in the know and team members who have no clue what the acronyms stand for.
-As an organization s technical leader, it's your job to set the tone and define the culture, and although the proliferation of made-up acronyms most likely won t start with you, it's your job to recognize when it's happening and shut it down before it gets out of hand.
+As an organization's technical leader, it's your job to set the tone and define the culture, and although the proliferation of made-up acronyms most likely won t start with you, it's your job to recognize when it's happening and shut it down before it gets out of hand.

 In a January 2018 memo to SpaceX employees, Elon Musk called for a No Acronyms policy.
 I've put that same policy into practice ever since, and I wholeheartedly endorse it.
 The below came from an email titled Acronyms Seriously Suck (ctohb.com/acronyms):

 > There is a creeping tendency to use made-up acronyms at SpaceX.
 Excessive use of made-up acronyms is a significant impediment to communication and keeping communication good as we grow is incredibly important.
 Individually, a few acronyms here and there may not seem so bad, but if a thousand people are making these up, over time the result will be a huge glossary that we have to issue to new employees. [...] is is particularly tough on new employees. [...] e key test for an acronym is to ask whether it helps or hurts communication.
 An acronym that most engineers outside of SpaceX already know, such as GUI, is fine to use.
 In practice, most acronyms act as a barrier and not a benefit to clear communication.
-It makes it harder for new employees to understand what s being discussed.
+It makes it harder for new employees to understand what's being discussed.
 It requires effort for a team to maintain a list of acronym definitions someplace, and overall, it's less of a timesaver to both write and speak than it may seem at first glance.*

 This may seem blasphemous, or an overbearing and silly rule to try and enforce in a culture.
 I'm not proposing you punish people for using acronyms or write it on the walls in the halls of your office.
 Quite the opposite; especially at a smaller organization, it takes only a very light touch to make no-new-acronyms a part of your culture.
 Get buy-in from your executive team to not create acronyms, and then encourage them to issue a gentle reminder to their managers to do the same, and you'll be amazed how quickly everyone kicks the habit.
 A sentence or two in your onboarding documentation is often a sufficient nudge for new employees who, due to the gentle note in onboarding and witnessing the lack of acronyms surrounding them, will be far less likely to create them themselves.

 ### Meetings and Time Management

 Broadly speaking, there are three types of meetings: regularly scheduled informational meetings, conflict resolution meetings, and spontaneous/ ad-hoc meetings.
 Your job as a manager is to set expectations for attendees based on which type of meeting it is.
 For informational meetings, ask yourself if a meeting is really the best way to communicate the information; sometimes it is, but not always.
-If it is, make sure the information is communicated in multiple ways, maybe with written materials provided in advance in your company s wiki.
+If it is, make sure the information is communicated in multiple ways, maybe with written materials provided in advance in your company's wiki.
 If it's a conflict resolution meeting, make sure you've identified the discussion points in advance so participants can come prepared to discuss and work through the issue.
 Ad-hoc meetings likely have a clearly defined purpose upfront and need no further introduction.

 Regardless of the type of meeting, any meeting you set should have a clear objective that is known to invitees in advance.
 Ideally, everyone will have enough information before the meeting to know if it ll be valuable for them to attend.
 Just as importantly, your culture should empower people to make the decision not to attend if they judge it not a good use of their time.

 #### TIME MANAGEMENT

 As a leader at a startup, you'll quickly find your time is split between many kinds of work, and potentially dozens of hours of meetings every week.
 If you don't yet have a system in place that works for you, now is the time to invest in some good habits and get organized.
-I recommend both Stephen Covey's *The 7 Habits of Highly Effective People* and David Allen s *Getting ings Done* as places to start on this journey.
+I recommend both Stephen Covey's *The 7 Habits of Highly Effective People* and David Allen's *Getting ings Done* as places to start on this journey.

 #### MEETING TIMING